 - 1. Public Works continues to manage the Illicit Discharge Detection and Elimination Program.
 The Program, which includes the inspection of all storm drain systems and the review of flood permitted connections, aims to identify and eliminate flows that may contain pollutants from being discharged into the MS4 system and ultimately into beaches and the ocean. - 2.
 Public Works continues to manage, operate, and maintain 21 Low Flow Diversions aimed at diverting urban and stormwater runoff from storm drains and outfalls into nearby sewer systems, preventing pollution such as trash and bacteria from being discharged into beaches and the ocean. - 3.
-Public Works continues to implement regional, multi-benefit stormwater capture projects aimed at capturing the first flush stormwater and urban runoff for groundwater infiltration, for diversion to sewers for treatment, and/or for onsite treatment and re-use. - Nogales Park and associated stormwater capture components project, located in the unincorporated community of Walnut Park, is scheduled to be completed early 2024. - Adventure Park Multi-Benefit Stormwater Capture Project, located in the unincorporated community of South Whittier, is scheduled to be completed in March 2025. - Monteith Park and View Park Green Alley Stormwater Improvements Projects, located in the unincorporated community of View Park is scheduled to be completed in September 2024. - Alondra Park Multi-Benefit Stormwater Capture Project, located in the unincorporated community of El Camino Village, is scheduled to be completed in May 2026.
+Public Works continues to implement regional, multi-benefit stormwater capture projects aimed at capturing the first flush stormwater and urban runoff for groundwater infiltration, for diversion to sewers for treatment, and/or for onsite treatment and re-use. - Nogales Park and associated stormwater capture components project, located in the unincorporated community of Walnut Park, was completed in December 2023. - Adventure Park Multi-Benefit Stormwater Capture Project, located in the unincorporated community of South Whittier, is scheduled to be completed in fall 2024.

 Population Outcome: All Los Angeles County residents have access to safe, clean, and reliable water resources.
-Population Indicators Current Value Current Reporting Period Previous Value Previous Reporting Period Percentage of Los Angeles County's annual water demand met through local water supplies 45% 2019 44% 2018 Number of potable water quality violations for all water agencies 28 2021 48 2020 Number of flood damage incidents and lives lost due to flooding 0 Q1 2023-24 0 Q4 2022-23 Number of health advisory warnings and closures for lakes, rivers, and beaches annually in Los Angeles County 1 92 warnings 0 closures Q2 (Oct-Dec 2023) 81 warnings 1 closure Q1 (July-Sept 2023)
+Population Indicators Current Value Current Reporting Period Previous Value Previous Reporting Period Percentage of Los Angeles County's annual water demand met through local water supplies 45% Q3 Jan-Mar 2024 45% Q2 Oct-Dec 2023 Number of potable water quality violations for all water agencies 28 Q3 Jan-Mar 2024 48 Q2 Oct-Dec 2023 Number of flood damage incidents and lives lost due to flooding 6 incidents 0 lives lost Q3 Jan-Mar 2024 0 incidents 0 lives lost Q2 Oct-Dec 2023 Number of health advisory warnings and closures for lakes, rivers, and beaches annually in Los Angeles County 425 warnings 1 closures Q3 Jan-Mar 2024 92 warnings 0 closures Q2 Oct-Dec 2023